ETFdb Logo

 Flags of the World

-The first iShares ETFs to debut included a suite of international equity ETFs targeting Australia (EWA B+), Canada (EWC B+), Sweden (EWD B-), Hong Kong (EWH B+), Germany (EWG B), Italy (EWI B+), Japan (EWJ A), Belgium (EWK B), Switzerland (EWL B+), Malaysia (EWM B+), the Netherlands (EWN B), Austria (EWO B), Spain (EWP B+), France (EWQ B), Singapore (EWS B+), the United Kingdom (EWU A-), and Mexico (EWW A).
+The first iShares ETFs to debut included a suite of international equity ETFs targeting Australia (EWA B+), Canada (EWC A-), Sweden (EWD B-), Hong Kong (EWH B+), Germany (EWG B), Italy (EWI B+), Japan (EWJ A), Belgium (EWK B), Switzerland (EWL B+), Malaysia (EWM B+), the Netherlands (EWN B), Austria (EWO B), Spain (EWP B+), France (EWQ B), Singapore (EWS B+), the United Kingdom (EWU A-), and Mexico (EWW A).

 December 1998: Sector SPDRs Debut

-Today there are ETFs that deliver access to extremely narrow sub-sectors of the U.S. economy including smart phones, platinum miners, and social media (SOCL C).
+Today there are ETFs that deliver access to extremely narrow sub-sectors of the U.S. economy including smart phones, platinum miners, and social media (SOCL C+).
 The first step on the road to this level of sector granularity was taken in late 1998, when a lineup of products targeting the major sectors of the U.S. economy debuted.
 The Sector SPDRs are pretty straightforward, splitting up the S&P 500 by sector.

 July 2002: Bond ETFs Debut

 Bond ETFs are tremendously popular exchange-traded products that track various bonds.
-It may be hard to believe that these products were not released earlier, but they have become successful nonetheless. iShares launched its first four bond ETFs — (IEF B+), (LQD A), (SHY A-), and (TLT B+) — in the summer of 2002.
+It may be hard to believe that these products were not released earlier, but they have become successful nonetheless. iShares launched its first four bond ETFs — (IEF B-), (LQD A), (SHY A-), and (TLT B-) — in the summer of 2002.

 November 2004: Gold SPDR (GLD) Launches